 In most recipes, unless specifically stated, Rice Flour and Glutinous Rice Flour should not be used interchangeably.
 The flours have very different textures, cook very differently and yield very different results.
 Rice flour is closer to wheat flour and yields a cake-like consistency whereas Glutinous Rice Flour yields a sticky and chewy texture suitable for dumplings or foods that don’t require much structure.

-If the Rice Flour or Glutinous Rice Flour is a minor ingredient, you make the following substitutions:
+If the Rice Flour or Glutinous Rice Flour is a minor ingredient, you can make the following substitutions:

 - Substitute Rice Flour for All-Purpose / Wheat Flour (gluten-full) or Sorghum Flour (gluten-free).